Home

 Fairchild Semiconductor

 Some of Noyce’s greatest and most influential work would come from his time at Fairchild, as it was here that, working with others, Noyce invented the world’s first microchip.
-He also contributed to a variety of other inventions and processes, including the Planar Process that would allow for the mass production of the microchip.
+He also contributed to a variety of other inventions and processes, including the Planar Process which would allow for the mass production of the microchip.

 Intel Corporation